jeffreykegler/hoonlint/misc/whitespace.md

 Header comments in a running should be aligned with the rune of the parent hoon.

+### Horizontal sub-running

+A **horizontal sub-running** is a portion of a running which has two or more runsteps on one line.
+The runsteps in a horizontal subrunning should be separated from each other by one stop.

+### Proper spacing of 0-running hoons

+0-running hoons may be either split or joined.
+Header comments in a 1-running hoon should be aligned with the rune of the parent hoon.

+The running of a **joined 0-running hoon** begins on the rune line.
+The runsteps of a joined 0-running hoons should begin on the rune line, indented two stops more than the rune.

+The running of a **split 0-running hoon** begins after the rune line.
+The runsteps of a split 0-running hoons should begin one newline equivalent after the rune line, indented one stops more than the rune.

+For both joined and split 0-running hoons, the TISTIS should align with the rune column.

+As a special case, the first line of the running of either a joined or split 0-running hoon, may be a horizontal sub-running.
+If a joined 0-running hoon has an initial horizontal sub-running, the rune and the sub-running should be separated by one stop.

 ### Proper spacing of 1-running hoons